Exercise Solutions

 deep blue

-No, the output are not same because tac reverses content separately for each input file.
+No. The outputs are different because tac reverses content separately for each input file.

 4) Go through the manual for the tac command and use appropriate options and arguments to get the output shown below.